 Some study abroad programs require one or more letters of recommendations.
 Be sure to follow their instructions, as letters may need to be submitted through an online system or mailed in a sealed envelope directly to the program or study abroad office abroad.
 It is your responsibility to contact the recommender to request the reference and to provide them with instructions how to submit their letter.
 Remember, you may not be the only student requesting a letter, so be considerate of your recommender's time!
 Give them as much time as possible to complete the reference, and be sure to give them whatever information may be helpful to them in drafting their letter.
 Did you get into your program of choice?
 Share the good news with your recommender!
 They will appreciate hearing from you,

-In order to participate in the Off-Campus Study Program, students must be in good academic and conduct standing as determined by the Dean’s Office (note that this normally includes no outstanding incompletes), must have a zero balance on their student account, and must meet the eligibility requirements of the program to which they apply.
+In order to study abroad, you must be in good academic and conduct standing as determined by the Dean’s Office (note that this normally includes no outstanding incompletes), must have a zero balance on their student account, and must meet the eligibility requirements of the program to which they apply.

 Most students will be enrolled in CISI insurance (see below for a quick video that explains CISI coverage, and tips on how to get started with your ID card, the app, and the website).
 In the case that a student's program offers insurance coverage that is equal or better than CISI, the student will not be enrolled in CISI.
 You can access the CISI portal here.